ChibiOS/ChibiOS/readme.txt

 - FIX: Fixed duplicate STM32_GPT_USE_TIM8 definition in some mcuconf.h files (bug #431).
 - FIX: Fixed possible unalignment in GCC Cortex-M scatter files (bug #430).
+- NEW: Added a new function shellExit() to the shell.
+It allows to exit the shell from any command handler.

 *** 2.6.1 ***
 - FIX: Fixed PAL driver documentation error (bug #427).